MagicMirrorOrg/MagicMirror-Documentation/development/notifications.md

 The MagicMirror core has the ability to send notifications to modules.
 Or even better: the modules have the possibility to send notifications to other modules.

-Additional technical information on the notifications can be found in the [modules documentation](/development/introduction.md#general-advice):
+Additional technical information on the notifications can be found in the [modules' documentation](/development/introduction.md#general-advice):

 - [notificationReceived](/development/core-module-file.md#subclassable-module-methods)
 - [sendNotification](/development/core-module-file.md#module-instance-methods)